Stable and Unstable operations in Algebraic Cobordism: Operations

-As in topology, operation is just a morphism of theories considered as contravariant functors on $\smk$ (thus, commuting with pull-backs).
-Such operations appear to be of "various quality", and the best behaving of them are, so-called, {\it stable operations}.
-Most of the operations used are stable (as exceptions I can only recall Adams operations in K-theory, and Symmetric operations in Algebraic Cobordism (see \cite{so2})).
-Although, stable operations are simpler, and it is easy to construct them, they are less subtle than {\it unstable} ones.
+As in topology, an operation from a theory $A^*$ to a theory $B^*$ is a natural transformation from $A^*$ to $B^*$ considered as a contravariant functors from $\smk$, i.e., operations commute with pull-backs (but not necessarily with push-forwards).
+The most commonly studied operations are the stable ones with the exception of Adams operations in K-theory.
+(See also \cite{so2} where Symmetric operations (mod $2$) in algebraic cobordism are introduced.)
 The aim of the current article is to develop an effective method of producing unstable operations.
-And, although, in the end, stable operations is not what we are after (there are more or less no questions left about them), they provide an important "coordinate system" in which one can study unstable ones.
+And, although, in the end, stable operations is not what we are after (there are more or less no questions left about them), they provide an important "coordinate system" in which one can describe unstable ones.
 To be able to talk about "stability" we need to introduce some notion of {\it suspension}.
-Let me remind that the typical example of our theory $A^*$ is the pure part $A^{2*,*}$ of some $\aaa^1$-theory.
-And so, we need a $\pp^1$-suspension.
-Following V.Voevodsky and I.Panin-A.Smirnov, let me introduce: \begin{definition} Category $\nhk$ has objects $(X,U)$, where $X$ is a smooth quasi-projective variety over $k$, and $U\stackrel{i}{\hookrightarrow} X$ is an open subvariety.
+Following V.Voevodsky and I.Panin-A.Smirnov, we introduce: \begin{definition} The category $\nhk$ has objects $(X,U)$, where $X$ is a smooth quasi-projective variety over $k$, and $U\stackrel{i}{\hookrightarrow} X$ is an open subvariety.
 Morphisms from $(X,U)$ to $(Y,V)$ are maps $X\stackrel{f}{\row}Y$ which map $U$ to $V$.
 We have a natural functor:

 sending $X$ to $(X,\emptyset)$. \end{definition}